ConnAPA Advocacy

 • Act as a resource to members for questions they may have

-The Legislative Committee is supported by Rome, Smith, Lutz & Kowalski, the hired lobbying firm working on behalf of ConnAPA members.
+The Legislative Committee is supported by Rome, Smith, Kowalski, the hired lobbying firm working on behalf of ConnAPA members.
 Year round they maintain a presence at the Capitol, ensuring that PAs are included in conversations and are appropriately represented.
 They work in coordination with the Legislative Committee to achieve the goals set each year, while handling any issues that arise during the legislative sessions.

 A sampling of advocacy achievements: